LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Solution:

-Use exact names: Date, Description, Amount (or Credit/Debit) - no extra words
+Use exact names: Date, Description, Amount (or Credit/Debit) with no extra words.

 5. Hidden Characters

-Invisible characters from copy-paste operations or encoding issues cause mysterious failures
+Invisible characters from copy-paste operations or encoding issues cause mysterious import failures.

 Solution: